-Delay and extension timing settings are programmed with a twelve-position DIP switch module to provide delay timing intervals of 0 to 63 seconds and extension timing intervals of 0 to 15.75 seconds.
+Delay and extension timing settings of each channel are independently programmed with a twelve-position DIP switch module to provide delay timing intervals of 0 to 63 seconds and extension timing intervals of 0 to 15.75 seconds.

-The Model T-110 constantly monitors the loop circuit.
-During this process, loop data is obtained and recorded.
+The Model T-210 sequentially excites the two loop circuits.
+This eliminates adjacent loop fields from coupling together (crosstalk) when the loops are connected to the same detector.
+Each time the loop circuit is activated, loop data is obtained and recorded.
 The data is compared to previous samples for the amount and rate of change.
 A slow rate of change, as is the case with environmental drift, is continuously tracked.
 If a rapid change exceeds a threshold set by the sensitivity level, the output is activated.

-If the total inductance of the loop input network goes out of the range specified for the detector, or rapidly changes by more than $\pm 25\%$, the detector will enter the Fail-Safe mode of operation.
+If the total inductance of the loop input network goes out of the range specified for the detector, or rapidly changes by more than $\pm 25\%$, the channel will enter the programmed Fail-Safe mode of operation.
 Fail-Safe operation, generates a continuous CALL output state as long as a loop failure condition exists.

-The detector has a single, dual color (green / red) Detect / Fail LED indicator.
-The LED provides an indication of the detector's output state, delay and/or extension timing settings, and loop failure conditions.
+Each channel has a single, dual color (green / red) Detect / Fail LED indicator.
+The LED provides an indication of the channel's output state, delay and/or extension timing settings, and loop failure conditions.
 Output state conditions are indicated when the Detect / Fail LED is illuminated in a green state.
 Loop failure conditions are indicated when the Detect / Fail LED is illuminated in a red state.

 The Detect / Fail LED will illuminate (red) to indicate that an Open Loop Failure or an inductance change condition of greater than +25% exists.
 The Detect / Fail LED will flash (red) at a one Hz rate to indicate a Shorted Loop Failure or an inductance change condition of greater than -25% exists.
 Either indication will continue for as long as the loop failure exists.
-If the loop self-heals, the detector will resume operation in a normal manner, except the Detect / Fail LED will flash (red) at a rate of three 50 millisecond flashes per second, thus providing an alert that a loop fail condition has occurred.
+If the loop self-heals, the channel will resume operation in a normal manner, except the Detect / Fail LED will flash (red) at a rate of three 50 millisecond flashes per second, thus providing an alert that a loop fail condition has occurred.
 Any prior loop failure indication will continue until the detector is manually reset or power is removed.